kyma-project/cloud-manager/docs/user/tutorials/01-10-aws-nfs-volume.md

    kubectl -n $NAMESPACE get persistentvolume my-vol
    ```

-   This command should print:
+   You should see the following details:

    ```
    NAME     CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM            STORAGECLASS my-vol   100G       RWX            Retain           Bound    test-mt/my-vol
    ```

-   Note the RWX access mode which allows volume to be readable and writable from multiple workloads, and
+   Note the `RWX` access mode which allows the volume to be readable and writable from multiple workloads, and the
-   Bound status which means PersistentVolumeClaim claiming this PV is created.
+   the `Bound` status which means the PersistentVolumeClaim claiming this PV is created.

 5. Observe the generated PersistentVolumeClaim: